The tour: Hong Islands Tour by Speed Boat (click for itinerary and guide price)

 The speed boats were all lined up and ready to go – as were the customers!
 This operator serves all the major island destinations in Krabi, so they had several boats going out this day.
 Ours was a triple engine 45 seater boat, with 32 people on board.

 We managed to grab the front seats along with a family from Shanghai, and later couples from the UK and Canada.
-These are the best spots on the boat as you get a clear view of the scenery, though they are also the hottest, being in direct sunshine – so be sure to slap on the sun cream if you sit here.
+These are the best spots on the boat as you get a clear view of the scenery, though they are also the hottest, being in direct sunshine – so be sure to slap on the sun cream and a hat if you sit here.
 First stop was Centara Grand Krabi Beach Resort – our operator picks up guests directly from the pier here.
-Then it was on to Railay to pick up other guests and finally we set off for the Hong Islands.
+Then it was on to Railay to pick up other guests, and finally we set off for the Hong Islands.

 Along the way, our guide, Yip, a chatty and personable chap, pointed out the royal residence on the cape at Klong Muang, various rock formations and shared other tidbits of information, including his predilection for Chinese ladies.